Townshend Packet (1800 ship): Career

 Lloyd's Register (LR) only started carrying Falmouth packets in 1813.
 She was listed as having been built at Falmouth in 1800.

 Richard Dodd was appointed her master on 26 April 1800.
 In September 1806 it was reported that Townshend Packet, Dodd, master, had been captured by a French privateer off the Isle of Scilly.
 She sailed from Lisbon for Falmouth on 7 October and arrived on 16 October.

 Roger P. Western was appointed master of Townshend Packet on 24 February 1809.

 Townshend Packet was driven from her moorings and onto the ashore at Falmouth on 24 January 1809 but it was expected that she would be gotten off.

 At some point between 1809 and 1811 Townshend Packet stopped at Cagliari, Sardinia.
 She had as passengers to Malta Lord Byron and his companion John Cam Hobhouse.

+James Cock was appointed master of Townshend Packet on 30 July 1810.

+On 4 May 1811, Townshend Packet was on her way to the Mediterranean when she captured a Batavian government brig, of six guns and 30 men. and sent her into Falmouth.
+The brig was a rich cargo of spices and dispatches; the Batavian captain sank the dispatches before his vessel was captured.
+Townshend Packet sent her prize to Falmouth but on the way at the Isle of Scilly HMS Orestes boarded her and then took her into Plymouth, arriving on 14 May.

 On 22 November 1812 Townshend Packet, Cock, master, was a few miles short of arriving at Barbados when she encountered two American privateer schooners, Tom, Captain Tom Wilson, and Bona, Captain John Dameron.
 Though greatly outgunned, Cock resisted.

 In the table below, "K" indicates data from Kert; N indicates data from Norway.